kendall-creator/7more-app/README.md

 6. **Board Member** - View scheduler, can sign up for volunteer shifts, can have tasks assigned and assign tasks to others, read-only access to monthly reporting
 7. **Lead Volunteer** - Can sign up for any available volunteer shift
 8. **Support Volunteer** - Can only sign up for shifts specifically designated for support volunteers
+9. **Supporter** - Can view schedule and sign up for shifts, view tasks assigned to them or that they assigned to others

 ### Key Functionality